-Form I-94 (Arrival/Departure Record) documents a lawful admission to the U.S. in a specific status and any defined expiration of that status in the U.S. When a nonimmigrant is admitted to the U.S. he or she is issued a small white card (Form I-94) which is normally stappled in or placed inside his or her passport.
-The "I-94 card" (as it is commonly referred) is a very important document.
-When departing the U.S. an immigration official will often wish to confirm that an individual has maintained status, and will do so by referencing the I-94 card.
+Form I-94 receipt(Arrival/Departure Record) verifies a lawful admission to the U.S. in a specific status and any defined expiration of that status in the U.S. When a nonimmigrant is admitted to the U.S. he or she receives a stamping inside his or her passport.
+The stamping of the passport must correlate with the intended visa status and duration of lawful presence.

 When an application to change or extend nonimmigrant status is approved, the USCIS will issue Form I-797 containing an I-94 coupon (in the lower-right of the form) which should be torn off and stapled into the applicant's passport as would an I-94 card received when admitted to the U.S.

 You will still need to ascertain that the correct information has been entered by Immigration at the port of entry, and you have therefore been admitted to the U.S. under the proper status.
 To retrieve I-94 data, as well as the ability to print an I-94 facsimile for applications and benefits, please visit www.cbp.gov/I94.